-TTSP projects support tenants in private market rental housing through the following program objectives:
+TTSP projects must support the following program objectives:

-• preservation of affordable rental housing for tenants in Toronto, in line with the objectives outlined in the HousingTO 2020-2030 Action Plan;
+• Preserve affordable rental housing for tenants in Toronto, supporting the HousingTO 2020-2030 Action Plan.

-• enhancing tenant support programs to respond to current market conditions and to the impacts of legislative changes; and
+• Enhance tenant support programs to respond to current market conditions and to the impacts of legislative changes.

-• building flexible and responsive programs that allow the City to adapt quickly to changing tenant support needs.
+• Be flexible and responsive to new City requirements to adapt quickly to changing tenant support needs.

-The following projects have been selected to deliver TTSP services for the funding term of April 1, 2025 to March 31, 2028.
+The following organizations were selected to deliver TTSP services for the funding term of April 1, 2025 to March 31, 2028.
+Please contact the organizations directly to learn more about the services offered.

 Organization Category Project Name